Pppp1116/content-license-policy/README.md

 - You can **share and improve** them **non-commercially**, with **proper attribution**.
 - You **cannot**:
   - Sell this content or use it in paid tiers, Patreon packs, or similar;
-  - Use it in AI training, datasets, embeddings, or model prompts (for 10 years), unless the Owner explicitly allows it;
+  - Use it in AI training, datasets, embeddings, or models (for 10 years) unless explicitly allowed by the Owner;
   - Remove attribution, watermarks, or invisible markers;
   - Claim this work as your own or suggest any “official partnership” if you don’t have one.
 - The Owner keeps **exclusive commercial rights** and may use both Owner and Member content commercially.